Ircama/sim800l-gsm-module/README.md

 - `send_sms()`: Sends SMS messages, automatically handling multipart when necessary.
 - `read_next_message()`: Retrieves the next SMS, abstracting message type and reassembling multipart content.
-- `http()`: Executes HTTP GET/POST requests, returning response status and payload.
+- `http()`: Executes HTTP and HTTPS GET/POST requests, returning response status and payload.
 - `dns_query()`: Resolves domain names to IPs via the module’s DNS functionality.
+- `ping()`: ICMP ping of a domain name or IP address.
+- `internet_sync_time()`: syncronize the RTC time with the NTP time server and returns the current NTP time.

 The library also exposes over 30 methods to configure and query the SIM module, enabling robust control and integration.

 ## AT Protocol issues

-This software manages SMS messaging and HTTP operations via the asyncronous serial communication of the SIM800 device, using its proprietary AT command protocol.
+The SIMCom SIM800 series (including models such as SIM800L, SIM800C, and SIM800H) supports a broad set of cellular and Internet features, all accessible through a proprietary AT command set over the module’s asynchronous serial interface.
+This software utilizes only a limited subset of these AT commands.

 The AT command protocol is fundamentally inadequate for reliable and verifiable communication and presents intrinsic limitations when employed for robust operations.
 Originally designed for simple control of modems, the AT protocol is inherently textual and lacks the formal structure of communication protocols that utilize packetized data exchange.